Solipath/Pypy-Poetry-Solipath-Example/README.md

 # Solipath Python/Poetry example project
-This is a quick showcase of using Solipath for a python project To install poetry dependencies and run tests from the command line:
+This is a quick showcase of using Solipath for a python project

+Please note that Python and ZLib are compiled from source on Linux and Mac.
+It will take some time to get ready.

+To install poetry dependencies and run tests from the command line:
 ```bash
 ./solipath poetry install